IMalyugin/dont-starve-mod-craftpot/README.md

 # Don't Starve Mod - Craft Pot

-Lua codebase for highlighted mod with over 1mil subscribers and high average of 5/5 starts.
+Lua codebase for a legendary mod with over 3 million subscribers and high average of 5/5 stars.

-Written and supported entirely by IMalyugin.
+Authored and maintained by IMalyugin.